myeyehurts/cat-adoption/README.md

 <h1>cat-adoption</h1>
 This is a Django application that simulates a cat adoption hub.
 Users can view the cats available for adoption and submit requests to adopt specific cats.
 Solo final project for BIT2008: Multimedia Data Management.
+Note- this is a copy of my original submission to Carleton-BIT's Github classroom, I could not obtain personal access to the original.
 </br>
 <img src="https://github.com/user-attachments/assets/20f23cf9-3d20-4df4-a237-3bfc2dcac8ff" width="500px">
 <h2>How It Works:</h2>